IBM/Db2ZTools/DevOps/Db2SystemServices/Db2ProvisionSystemNonDS/ph26317_readme.md

 # Updating the sample Db2 software service template for provisioning stand-alone Db2 subsystems for PH26317

-The PTF for PH26317 modifies job DSNTIJUZ.
-It also removes two existing Db2 subsystem parameters, OBJECT_CREATE_FORMAT and UTILITY_OBJECT_CONVERSION from Db2-supplied z/OSMF variable input and workflow definition files.
+ This PTF for APAR PH26317 removes two existing Db2 subsystem parameters, OBJECT_CREATE_FORMAT and UTILITY_OBJECT_CONVERSION from Db2-supplied z/OSMF variable input and workflow definition files.
 You must update the extracted zFS files from the `Db2ProvisionSystemNonDS.pax` file, as described below:

-## Update job dsntijuz:
+## Update job  `dsntijuz`:

 (a) Locate and remove these 2 lines: